sherphy/popmart-sim/README.md

 When you call fetch("/api/popmarts") in your React code, it sends an HTTP GET request to your API to get a JSON response.
 However, since you're also serving your React app from the same server, the server is sending back the HTML file instead of the JSON response.

+lord every problem i encountered was bc i didnt have a manifest.json in my public file